Home > growing broccoli in texas

 Dealing with Extreme Weather

-Protect your broccoli from sudden cold snaps with frost cloth.
-You can also cover plants with a protective enclosure overnight.
-Conversely, during the hot summer months, be sure to mulch heavily to retain moisture.
+Using frost cloth to protect your broccoli from sudden cold snaps.
+Cover plants with a protective enclosure overnight.
+Conversely, mulch heavily to retain moisture during the hot summer months.
 Consider providing temporary shade to prevent wilting.

 Sustainable Practices

-Incorporate organic matter into your soil and practice crop rotation.
-Establishing a rainwater harvesting system to reduce your water footprint.
-Compost plant waste and kitchen scraps to create natural, nutrient-rich amendments for your soil.
+You should practice crop rotation.
+Incorporate organic matter into your soil.
+Compost plant waste and kitchen scraps.
+This can create natural, nutrient-rich amendments for your soil.

 PRODUCTS